Change tax advisor: The guide for 2026

 The cancellation itself is free of charge.
 However, it is possible that there may be costs for outstanding services from the old tax advisor.
 Some tax advisors also calculate the work steps involved in the transfer of data.
 If you want to plan optimally, it makes sense to ask about any cost factors and prices in advance.
 This allows you to manage your budget well.

 The first step should always be to select a suitable successor.
 Only when you have found a new tax advisor should you file the notice of termination with the previous advisor.
-Pay attention to a written notice of termination, revoke issued powers of attorney (e.g. for ELSTER or DATEV) and actively accompany the transfer of data.
+Pay attention to a written notice of termination, revoke any powers of attorney granted (e.g. for ELSTER or DATEV) and actively accompany the transfer of data.
 A structured change process prevents gaps — especially in sensitive phases such as annual financial statements or ongoing payroll.

 A change is particularly appropriate when cooperation is no longer efficient or trustful — for example in the absence of digitization, inadequate advice, poor availability or repeated mistakes.
 Changing requirements due to company growth or a new form of company (e.g. from sole proprietorship to GmbH or UG) can also be a good reason to look for a suitable partner with a digital focus.